francoisstock/PCBS_project/README.md

 else:
     core.quit()  # the user hit cancel so exit

-General parameters and text file for output
+General parameters and output file
 =====================

-A data file is created, on which the output will be written for each trial.
-The data includes the trial identity (_positionHor_, _positionVer_ and _orientation_), as well as keypress indicating if target was perceived (_response_) and reaction time (_rt_).
+A csv file is created, named using the parameters file (subject number and time of the experiment).
+A name is given for each column of data that will be collected.
+This includes the trial identity i.e. how far away from the fixation point on the x and y axes the target is and its orientation (_positionHor_, _positionVer_ and _orientation_), a Boolean including whether the space key was pressed or not (_response_) and reaction time (_rt_).

 fileName = expInfo['SubjectNumber'] + '_' + expInfo['dateStr']
 dataFile = open(fileName+'.csv', 'w')
 dataFile.write('positionHor,positionVer,orientation,response,rt\n')

-Then, before starting the experiment, some general parameters are defined.
-A clock is defined to keep track of time during the experiment.
-The number of conditions is also specified: 16 for the 8 positions and 2 orientations (verical-horizontal) of the target.
-Then the number of trials is then determine: Here there are only 16 so that the experiment is hsort and one datum is collected to each condition.
+Then some general parameters are defined.
+A clock keeps track of time during the experiment.
+The number of conditions is then specified: 16 for the 8 positions and 2 orientations (verical-horizontal) of the target.
+Then the number of trials is also determine: Here there are only 16 so that the experiment is hsort and one datum is collected to each condition.
 If running the experiment to get useful data, it is necessary to increase the number of trials in order to have enough data to generalise for each conditions (Careful: nTrials must be divisible by 16 for the TrialHandler to work properly).
 Finally, the refresh rate is set at 60Hz here, and the variable can be modified easily to adapt the experiment to the refresh rate of the device on which it is run.

 trial_timer = core.Clock()
 nConditions = 16 # 2 orientations and 8 positions